drukmano/quent/README.md

 **Suggestions and contributions are more than welcome.**

 ## Introduction

-Quent is an [enhanced](#core), [chain interface](https://en.wikipedia.org/wiki/Method_chaining) implementation for Python.
-As opposed to other simple chain implementations, Quent seamlessly handles coroutines.
+Quent is an [enhanced](#details--examples), [chain interface](https://en.wikipedia.org/wiki/Method_chaining) implementation for
+Python, designed to handle coroutines transparently.
+The interface and usage of Quent remains exactly the same, whether you feed it synchronous or asynchronous objects - it can handle almost any use case.

 Quent is written in C (using Cython) to minimize it's overhead as much as possible.

-As an example, take this function:
+As a basic example, take this function:
 ```python
 async def handle_request(id):
   data = await fetch_data(id)